All Eyez on Me (Monica song): Chart performance

-First released stateside, "All Eyez on Me" debuted at number-one on the US Bubbling Under R&B/Hip-Hop Singles chart in the week of June 29, 2002.
-A week later, it entered Billboards Hot R&B/Hip-Hop Singles & Tracks chart as the Hot Shot Debut of the week, debuting at number 67.
+"All Eyez on Me" debuted at number 67 on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart on the week of July 6, 2002, becoming that week's Hot Shot Debut.
 In August 2002, it entered the Billboard Hot 100 at number 70.
 The song eventually reached and peaked at number 69 a week later, becoming Monica's least successful lead single up to then as well her lowest-charting single since 1999's "Street Symphony."
-Slightly more successful on Billboard's component charts, "All Eyez on Me" reached number 19 on the Rhythmic Top 40 chart and the top 40 on the Hot R&B/Hip-Hop Singles & Tracks, Hot R&B/Hip-Hop Airplay, and Top 40 Mainstream charts.
+On Billboard's component charts, "All Eyez on Me" reached number 19 on the Rhythmic Top 40 chart and the top 40 on the Mainstream Top 40 chart.

 Elsewhere, "All Eyez on Me" enjoyed similar success.
 It entered the top 20 in both regions of Belgium, peaking at number 11 on the Wallonian Ultratip chart, while also reaching number 12 on the Flemish equivalent.
 The song also charted at number 29 in New Zealand and number 39 in Australia, and reached the lower halves of the national top 100 singles charts in Germany and Switzerland.
 Though generally mildly successful, as of 2021, "All Eyez on Me" remains her latest entry on all these chart as no further singles by Monica have been released or charted there ever since.